-Safeguarding incidents and / or behaviours can be associated with factors outside school or college and / or can occur between children outside the school or college.
+Safeguarding incidents and/or behaviours can be associated with factors outside school or college and/or can occur between children outside the school or college.
 All staff should be considering the context within such incidents and/or behaviours occur.
-This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and / or welfare.
+This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.

-Geographical factors School's response We have a close proximity to large parks and a shopping centre (Killingworth) nearby where students meet We teach students about personal safety and about belonging to a community through our assemblies and Learning for Life curriculum.
+Geographical factors School's response We have a close proximity to large parks and a shopping centre (Killingworth) nearby where students meet We are near to large cities and there is a risk around travel to these We teach students about personal safety and about belonging to a community through our assemblies and Learning for Life curriculum.
 We teach children about making the right decisions to keep themselves safe regarding their behaviour beyond school.
-Assemblies are held on anti-social behaviour We work closely with the Local Authority Community and Public Space Protection Officer Social and economic factors School's response Community pressures leading to concerns around domestic violence, mental health concerns and low income Various levels of counselling support Pastoral staff trained to recognise the signs that families are struggling Mental Health lead in school co-ordinating support for students Mental health is embedded in the Learning for Life curriculum Peer group factors School's response Children have older siblings who may be influential to younger family members.
+Assemblies are held on anti-social behaviour We work closely with the Local Authority Community and Public Space Protection Officer Social and economic factors School's response Community pressures leading to concerns around domestic violence, mental health concerns and low income Concerns around county lines and exploitation in order to make money Drug and alcohol misuse Various levels of counselling support Pastoral staff trained to recognise the signs that families are struggling Mental Health lead in school co-ordinating support for students Mental health is embedded in the Learning for Life curriculum.
+County lines training for all staff and sessions for students on this included in learning for life Dangers of drugs taught in L4L curriculum.
+School work with NTRP on supporting students.
+Peer group factors School's response Children have older siblings who may be influential to younger family members.
 Our curriculum teaches children about the issue of 'peer pressure'.
 Children are taught to be confident and assertive through our Learning for Life Curriculum.
 We also engage in a full week of 'anti-bullying' activities and we high profile this with our school community.
 We encourage any child feeling pressurised to 'talk it out' with an adult or share.
-Home factors School's response Lots of our children are connected to the internet at home and regularly use gaming devices to engage in Through our Computing Curriculum, children are taught about online safety.
-Every child has signed our 'Acceptable Use' contract.
-Parents sign an 'Acceptable Use' contract too.
+We have Home factors School's response Lots of our children are connected to the Through our Computing and Learning for life Curriculum children are taught about online safety including internet at home and regularly use gaming devices to engage in online games with their friends.